1 billion rows challenge

 Let's do a couple of very quick experiments to see how far we can go.

-Since I am running this on a 12 core processor, breaking down the chunks into smaller pieces allows the processor to take full advantage of the threads and the multiprocessing pool.
+Since I am running this on a 12 core processor, breaking down the chunks into smaller pieces allows the processor to take full advantage of the cores and the multiprocessing pool.
 This is why we see an improvement in time as we decrease the chunk size.
-But, there's a limit to how small we can go since the optimal amount of threads to keep working gets smaller and smaller as we decrease the chunk size.
+But, we cannot decrease the chunk size forever.
+You want the cores to stay as busy as possible while doing the most amount of work.

 I tried some cheap tricks to get this time down, but I couldn't make a notable difference.
-The original challenge didn't technically state whether the code had to be compiled or not, so compiling this Python code could yield a better result since it is naturally a run-time interpreted language and that adds sizable overhead.
-I didn't try this because its slightly in the gray area of the rules and I want to challenge myself with the most natural Python environment.
+The original challenge didn't technically state whether the code had to be compiled or not, so compiling this Python code could yield a better result since Python is a run-time interpreted language and that adds sizable overhead.
+I didn't try this because it's slightly in the gray area of the rules and I want to challenge myself with the most natural Python environment.

 Conclusion